-There are two popular methods for creating a graphical representation for notes: outlining, and mind or concept mapping.
+There are two popular methods for organizing ideas to create a graphical representation for speaker notes--outlining and mind or concept mapping.

 Outlines commonly take two forms: alphanumeric and decimal.

 An alphanumeric outline includes a capitalized number or letter at the beginning of each topic.

 Thesis statement: E-mail and internet monitoring is an invasion of employees' rights

 The situation: Over 80% of today's companies monitor their employees.